gcardoso2314/promptdeploy/README.md

+# PromptDeploy
-# PromptDeploy - An easy, open source solution for managing your prompts
+## An easy, open source solution for managing and deploying your LLM prompts